This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Eve Online is a massively multiplayer online role playing game (MMORPG) set in the colonial space in the distant future where each player takes command of one of the four major races and customizable fleets through a galaxy of over 7,500 star systems.
+Eve Online is a massively multiplayer online role playing game (MMORPG) set in the colonial space in the distant future where each player takes command of one of the four major races and a customizable fleet through a galaxy of over 7,500 star systems.
 Since its release in May 2003, the game has attracted more than 400,000 subscribers and received several awards.

-There are for main NPC factions in EVE: the Amarr Empire, religious zealots; the Gallente Federation, a democratic republic; the Caldari State, a corporatist society; and the Minmatar Republic, a tribal conglomeration.
+There are four main NPC factions in EVE: the Amarr Empire, religious zealots; the Gallente Federation, a democratic republic; the Caldari State, a corporatist society; and the Minmatar Republic, a tribal conglomeration.
 These four empires control most of the territory in EVE, including all of hisec and lowsec.
 They also have different weapons systems and ships.
 The Amarr specialize in heavily armored golden warships and use lasers as their main weapons.
 The Caldari use missiles, long-range railguns, and shields, and have an affinity for electronic jamming.
 The Gallente use blasters, drones, and armored vessels.
 Finally, the Minmatar use autocannons and artillery, and have lightly armored, speedy ships.
-All four races can be trained into, so a player’s starting race ultimately becomes irrelevant.
+All four races can be trained into, so a player's starting race ultimately becomes irrelevant.

+In its beginning, EVE Online started out as a fairly niche game with approximately 50,000 subscribers one year after the launch, but over the course of the next decade, the game grew into one of the most devoted and widely-subscribed MMORPGs with more than 500,000 players, as of late 2013.
 EVE has been well received by critics for its sandbox gameplay, well-defined lore, and the scope of its battles, as well as the continuous gameplay and graphical updates by CCP.

 EVE receives some controversy over CCP's acceptance of in-game piracy, scamming, and griefing, activities which could get a player banned in other MMOs.
 In addition, there hae been numerous scandals inside alliances.
 The first Goonswarm alliance, created by players from the SomethingAwful forums, was closed and its assets were stolen by an alliance director.
 Before that, a leader of Band of Brothers, one of the most powerful alliances in EVE at the time, defected to the Goonswarm and gave up information that a CCP employee was delivering high-grade blueprints, used to construct ships, to BoB.
 Despite the constant threat of betrayal, most EVE players tend to accept and enjoy these aspects of the game.